-- Job: This automaton represents the execution or skipping of a job.
-It starts in its Idle location, waiting to be notified of impending preheating duties.
-At this point the take-or-skip decision is taken, as witnessed by the two outgoing transitions into locations labelled Skip and Align.
-A job is either skipped because it is not optimal to take it, or because the attitude requirements don't match the current attitude of the satellite because of an already ongoing job.
+Job: This automaton represents the execution or skipping of a job.
+It starts in its ldle location, waiting to be notified of impending preheating duties.
+At this point the take-or-skip decision is taken, as witnessed by the two outgoing transitions into locations labeled Skip and Align.
+A job is either skipped because it is not optimal to take it, or because the attitude requirements do not match the current attitude of the satellite because of an already ongoing job.
 If the job is skipped, cost is accumulated with rate costRate(jid) over the duration of the job, effectively returning into location Idle.
-If it is taken, attitude requirements of the satellite starts slewing (location Slewing) to the correct attitude (location Correct_Attitude) if need be.
-Upon notification, the job is executed (Start \rightarrow End \rightarrow Check_Attitude) triggering the battery via channel bUpdate to update its SoC, and finally checks whether it has to change attitude to minimize atmospheric drag using guards hasToSlewBack(jid) to finally return eventually to location Idle. - Battery: This model represents a simple linear battery with capacity that can be (dis)charged with piecewise constant loads.
-It is notified of load changes via channel bUpdate, upon which it computes the length of a constant load interval via global integer variables new_time and old_time, and subtracts the result multiplied by rate from its internal SoC 1, upon which it ends up in location Check.
-A check is performed whether the SoC fell below a threshold 1b, upon which we either transition into (and stay in) the Depletion location or return to Idle to power another task.
+If it is taken, attitude requirements of the scheduled job are checked via the guard isAligned(jid), upon which the satellite starts slewing (location Slewing) to the correct attitude (location Correct Attitude) if need be.
+Upon notification, the job is executed (Start → End → Check_Attitude) triggering the battery via channel bupdate to update its SoC, and finally checks whether it has to change attitude to minimize atmospheric drag using guards hasToSlewBack(jid) to finally return to location Idle.

+Battery: This model represents a simple linear battery with capacity that can be (dis)charged with piecewise constant loads.
+It is notified of load changes via channel bUpdate, upon which it updates the system variables by executing the function update()(.)
+In the function's body, the length of a constant load interval is computed via the difference of global integer variables new_time and old_time.
+The result multiplied by rate is then subtracted from its internal SoC 1, upon which it ends up in location Check.
+A check is performed whether the SoC fell below a threshold 1b, upon which we either transition into (and stay in) the Depletion location or return to Idle to power another

-3.3 Cost Model and Reachability Objectives
+3.4 Cost Model and Reachability Objectives